reactioon/rdata/README.md

 ## Usage

-RDATA is projected to be easy to install and use. all common operations can be made with an http request in the server API, passing the right arguments to desired method you will get a return of request.
+RDATA is projected to be easy to install and use. all common operations can be made with a tcp/http request in the server API, passing the right arguments to desired method you will get a return of request.

-You can found the full list of available endpoints [here]().

 ## Library